jakeprem-stripe/taxjar-api-docs/source/includes/_changelog.md

 * <span class="badge badge--post">Feature</span> TaxJar API version "2022-01-24"
   introduced.
 Provides increased validations on order and refund transaction POST and PUT requests.
-Product Tax Codes (PTCs) that do not exist will not return a 400 error listing the PTCs that are invalid.
+Product Tax Codes (PTCs) that do not exist will return a 400 error listing the PTCs that are invalid.

 ### January 2021